Skills

 • Include examples: Show the agent concrete usage scenarios

 • Specify requirements: Always list required tools in the requires array.
-Only tools that are required by at least one skill (or provided by a plugin) are exposed to MCP clients; tools not in any skill's requires are not available.
+Only tools that are required by at least one skill are exposed to MCP clients; tools not in any skill's requires are not available.
+This rule applies uniformly to user-defined tools and to tools that proxy plugin servers.

 • Use descriptive IDs: Choose clear, kebab-case IDs like web-researcher